-In the movie, a young and vibrant cellist and his wife moved from Tokyo back to his hometown in a rural setting, following the shutting down of his symphony.
+In the movie, a young and vibrant cellist and his wife moved from Tokyo to his hometown in a rural setting, following his symphony’s shutting down.

 After the unexpected turn of events, he later took up a job in a funeral parlor where he regrettably finds himself catering for dead bodies against valuable cellos.

 The movie offers a great way to learn colloquialism in the Japanese language, with many hush intonations to wit.

 It is the perfect mixture of beauty and joy — You can discover once you see it and feel the life that is coursing through and all around us.

 Child neglect and abuse are major issues in Japan, and this movie full of entrainment that seeks to draw attention to that problem.